clium/ckv/README.md

     Value2
 ```

 A global attribute starts with an exclamation mark (`!`).
-It applied to all the keys in the file.
-This also applied when the file is being imported.
+It applies to all the keys in the file.
+This also applies when the file is being imported.
 But it doesn't effect the file it is being imported to.